oktavilla/backbone-kinship/README.md

 # Backbone-kinship

-A simple model for 1-1 and 1-N relations.
-No shared instances, clever data pooling or reversed relations.
+A simple, lightweight, Backbone model adding 1-1 and 1-N relations.
+No shared instances, data pooling or reversed relations.
 It's really just a way to expand nested data into models and collections.

 Also, events are propagated from their relationships as `eventName:relationshipName’.